DeterminateSystems/bootspec-secureboot/rfc.md

 ### Non-Goals

-- Rewriting the existing bootloaders to actually fill out the feature matrix.
+- Rewriting the existing bootloader backends to actually fill out the feature matrix.
 The goal of this RFC is to make the feature development *easier*, not actually do it.
 - Supporting SecureBoot.
 The authors of this RFC have done work in this regard, but this RFC is not about SecureBoot.

 # Proposed Solution

 - Each NixOS generation will have a bootspec (a JSON document) at `$out/boot.v1.json` containing all of the boot properties for that generation.
 NixOS’s bootloader backends will read these files as inputs to the bootloader installation phase.
+    - The bootloader installation phase is relatively unchanged from the way it is now.
+The bootloader backend will have an executable that is run against a collection of generations, and the backend is any of the currently supported backends plus an “external” backend which the user can define.
 - The bootloader backends will avoid reading data from the other files and directories when possible, preferring the information in the bootspec.
 - A bootspec synthesizing tool will be used to synthesize a bootspec for generations which don’t already have one.
 This tool will be shared across all of the bootloader backends, helping produce more uniform behavior.
 - Existing bootloader backends will be updated to read properties from the bootspec, removing most if not all of their filesystem-spelunking code.